ropensci/gutenbergr/README.md

     #>   <chr>                                         <fct>                     <lgl>
     #> 1 Category: Novels/Category: British Literature Public domain in the USA.
 TRUE

 *Persuasion*’s `gutenberg_id` is 105.
-We’ll use it to download it.
-We’ll set our cache option to `"persistent"` so that we don’t have to re-download it later.
+We’ll use this ID to download it and also set our cache option to `"persistent"` so that we don’t have to re-download it later.

 ``` r